daniels1199/voiceai_chatgpt/README.md

 # voiceai_chatgpt
-This project try to emulate a voice assistant using ChatGPT engine.
+This project try to emulate a API with voice assistant using ChatGPT engine.

 # Requirements
   - a linux environment